-During the film “The Magic of Manning's Pit” there is a moment when Chris Bulpett says “these fields contain memories...of the people who've walked these fields who are no longer with us.”
+During the first film made during our campaign there was a moment when Chris Bulpett said “these fields contain memories...of the people who've walked these fields who are no longer with us.”

-Back in 2016, Lance had been one of the first people to sign our petition.
-If you take the link to our Petition now, you can still read the Comment he made when he signed it, as it ranks highest in the number of “Likes” among the updates.
-Lance sadly passed away on April 13th this year, and his funeral service was held on April 26 at St Brannock's Church in Braunton.
+Back in 2016, Lance had been one of the first people to sign our petition which gained well over 3000 signatures.
+Lance sadly passed away on April 13th 2018, and his funeral service was held at St Brannock's Church in Braunton.

 I first spoke to Lance when I met him in Manning's Pit, as our campaign began, and I still have a vivid mental picture of the moment when I came across him.
 He wore a big floppy hat, and he was standing picking blackberries from the hedge by the woods.
 For many of us who are a little shy, the campaign to Save Manning's Pit has been a great ice-breaker, and whatever the final outcome of our fight may be, I am glad it enabled me to break my natural reserve and speak to him.